Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for OCI.

 - Deploys the JRF components and libraries to the domain

-Oracle Cloud Infrastructure Key Management enables you to manage sensitive information when creating an Oracle WebLogic Server domain.
+Oracle Cloud Infrastructure Vault (formerly known as Key Management) enables you to manage sensitive information using vaults, keys, and secrets when creating an Oracle WebLogic Server domain.

 Parameters for a new domain include:

-- The password for the default Oracle WebLogic Server administrator
+- The secret for the password for the default Oracle WebLogic Server administrator

-- The administrator password for an existing database, if you are creating a domain that includes the Java Required Files (JRF) components
+- The secret for the administrator password for an existing database, if you are creating a domain that includes the Java Required Files (JRF) components